LottoLottoLotto/MiniMiggy/README.md

-# TinyGPT - A Lightweight GPT Implementation in tinygrad
+# MiniMiggy 🤖 - A Playful GPT Implementation in tinygrad

-A minimalist implementation of GPT (Generative Pre-trained Transformer) using tinygrad.
-This implementation includes efficient attention mechanisms, checkpointing, and text generation capabilities.
+MiniMiggy is a compact, efficient implementation of GPT (Generative Pre-trained Transformer) built with tinygrad.
+Despite its small size, MiniMiggy packs a punch with efficient attention mechanisms, robust checkpointing, and creative text generation capabilities.

 ## Features

-- 🚀 Lightweight GPT implementation using tinygrad
+- 🚀 Minimalist GPT architecture powered by tinygrad
-- ⚡ Flash Attention for efficient attention computation
+- ⚡ Flash Attention for lightning-fast computation
-- 💾 Checkpoint saving and loading functionality
+- 💾 Hassle-free checkpoint saving and loading
-- 🔄 BPE Tokenization using tiktoken
+- 🔄 Built-in BPE Tokenization using tiktoken
-- 📝 Text generation capabilities
+- 📝 Creative text generation
-- 📊 Training progress monitoring
+- 📊 Real-time training insights

 ## Requirements